-Fixing X-Two polycarbonate glazing to the X-Two opening frame or kerb
+Fixing X-Three glazing to the X-Three kerb or opening frame

-19.2 The polycarbonate glazing is placed on the kerb or opening frame.
-The TPE grommets are inserted in the holes of the polycarbonate glazing; the one-way screws are inserted through the white base piece, through the polycarbonate, and screwed into the opening frame/kerb (see Figure 4).
-The screws are tightened and the caps clicked into place.
+19.3 The polycarbonate glazing is placed on the kerb or opening frame.
+The TPE grommets are inserted in the holes of the polycarbonate glazing; the one-way screws are inserted through the white base piece, through the polycarbonate, and the nut is attached (see Figure 3).
+The screws are tightened and the cap clicked into place.
 Alternatively, if the Protectolite frame is fitted to the polycarbonate rooflight, the assembly is pressed evenly around the perimeter and clicked into place.
-The weather strip is unscrewed from the kerb, the roof covering is then dressed to the external face of the top flange of the kerb and the weather strip is then screwed back onto the kerb.
+Insulation is fitted to the roof, an aluminium angle fillet(1) is placed on top of the insulation against the kerb and the roof covering is then dressed to the external face of the top flange of the kerb.